A-Croshaw/cosbranok/README.md

 ## _Index Page_

- * Index page is set up to block the text so it did not have so much writen content in one area at one time even when it gets pushed down to one column for mobile screens.
+ * Index page is set up to block the text so it did not have so much written content in one area at one time even when it gets pushed down to one column for mobile screens.

- * With a narrow hero image at the top of the screen to catch the users eye.
+ * With a narrow hero image at the top of the screen to catch the user's eye.

- * With an image and a video giving it more visual aspects to the page.
+ * With an image and a video, giving more visual aspects to the page.

  ![Index](documents/readme-images/index.png)